TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ## Changelog (newest on top):

 ### New in V 5.2 (a big update):
-- New, comfortable .wav to .h sound file converting tool ("Audio2Header.html" included)
+- New, comfortable .wav to .h sound file converting tool ("Audio2Header.html" included).
+Based on bitluni's work
 - Experimental Flysky IBUS support (see comunications settings, untested, you need to install this library: https://github.com/bmellink/IBusBM)
 - New vehicle configuration structure: separate .h preset files for vehicles.
 Select them in "Adjustments.h".
 Makes vehicle selection a lot easier.
 - Vehicle presets complely reworked.
 Most of them are now including a rev sound, which is seamlessly mixed together with the idle sound.
 Huge sound quality improvements!